Monday: Closed

 The Research Library is accessible by appointment only.

-To book an appointment, visit Calendly.
-All appointments to our research library cost $15 per visit, and remain free for members.
+All appointments, when they reopen in April, cost $15 per visit, and remain free for members.

 Located in downtown Buffalo, Canalside is an area of the waterfront that can be accessed through entrances off Marine Drive and Main Street.
 It’s also accessible by the NFTA-Metro rail (Erie Canal Harbor stop).
 For GPS navigation, enter “Canalside Buffalo” or use “44 Prime St., Buffalo, NY 14202” as the destination address.